enkidevs/curriculum/General/Networking/what-are-status-codes.md

 The *status code* indicates whether the request has been successfully processed or not.
 The codes are grouped into *five* classes:

  - **Informational messages** (`1xx`): This class was introduced in `HTTP/1.1` and indicates that everything is OK so far and that the client can continue with the request.

 - **Success messages** (`2xx`): These ones tell the client that the request was acknowledged and successfully processed.

 - **Redirection messages** (`3xx`): These messages imply that further action must be taken to complete the request.
 Usually, they indicate that a different URL must be used to access the resource.

 - **Client-error messages** (`4xx`): They are used to inform the client there was a problem with their request.
 The problem could be an invalid URL, a missing field or wrongly formatted data.

 - **Server-error messages** (`5xx`): They show that the server failed to process the request.

 ---
 ## Practice

-What first digit in the status code does imply a successfully processed request?
+What first digit in the status code does imply a **successfully processed request**?

 ???